The first line,

 Seven countries, one line.

-Crescent's debut collection: seven hand-drawn calligraphy pendants, one for each homeland.
-200 pieces per country—numbered, never restocked.
+Crescent's debut collection: eight hand-drawn calligraphy pieces across seven homelands.
+800 in total—numbered, never restocked.

 Palestine.
 Drawn, not stamped.